Ira: Efficient Transaction Replay for Distributed Systems: Introduction

 \subsection{Contributions}

 In summary, we make the following contributions:

-\begin{enumerate} \item \textbf{Ethereum Case Study:} We systematically perform measurement studies on execution in Ethereum.
+\begin{itemize}[nosep] \item \textbf{Ethereum Case Study:} We systematically perform measurement studies on execution in Ethereum.
 We identify that I/O is a bottleneck, and caching plays a major role in improving the replay performance. \item \textbf{Hint-Based Replay Architecture:} We design a system where the primary generates compact hints during execution that enable backups to implement optimal caching.
-Hints are advisory, i.e., incorrect hints affect performance but do not affect correctness, thus enabling incremental deployment. \item \parhead{\sysname{} for Ethereum} We present \sysname{}-L, which achieves optimal cache performance through per-block hints that enable Belady-optimal eviction. \item \textbf{Performance evaluation:} We implement \sysname{} by modifying the state-of-the-art Rust Ethereum implementation (reth) and demonstrate $\EvalSpeedupSequentialMedian{}\times$ faster replay with only $\EvalHintOverheadPct{}\%$ hint generation overhead.
-With even a single backup node, \sysname{} achieves net speedup; benefits grow with additional replicas. \end{enumerate}
+Hints are advisory, i.e., incorrect hints affect performance but do not affect correctness, thus enabling incremental deployment. \item \parhead{\sysname{} for Ethereum} We present \sysname{}-L, which achieves zero-miss cache performance through per-block hints that enable complete working-set prefetching. \item \textbf{Performance evaluation:} We implement \sysname{} by modifying the state-of-the-art Rust Ethereum implementation (reth) and demonstrate $\EvalSpeedupSequentialMedian{}\times$ faster replay with only $\EvalHintOverheadPct{}\%$ hint generation overhead.
+With even a single backup node, \sysname{} achieves net speedup; benefits grow with additional replicas. \end{itemize}